T3xwhite/KColoring/README.md

 ## Algorithm Details

-Both k-Coloring is known to be NP-Complete and no known polynomial time algorithm exists for Graph-Isomorphism.
-Since exact solutions were desired for both of these problems, the algorithms used to solve these problems do not run in polynomial time.
-To limit these runtime issues, the program has a hardcoded maximum vertex count for the graphs, which is set by default to 20 vertices.
+The [Graph Coloring](https://en.wikipedia.org/wiki/Graph_coloring) problem is known to be [NP-Complete](https://en.wikipedia.org/wiki/NP-completeness) and there is also no known polynomial time algorithm for solving [Graph-Isomorphism](https://en.wikipedia.org/wiki/Graph_isomorphism).
+Since exact solutions were desired for both of these problems, the algorithms implemented here do not run in polynomial time.
+To limit runtime issues, the program has a hardcoded maximum vertex count for the graphs, which is set by default to 20 vertices.
 This value can be changed by changing the `MAX_VERTICES` global variable at the top of `main.py`.

 The algorithm for k-Coloring iterates through all possible colorings, check each to find a valid k-Coloring.
 The runtime for computing a k-Coloring on a graph G = (V, E) is
 <a href="https://www.codecogs.com/eqnedit.php?latex=\inline&space;\dpi{100}&space;O(k^{|V|}&space;\cdot&space;M^2)" target="_blank"><img src="https://latex.codecogs.com/gif.latex?\inline&space;\dpi{100}&space;O(k^{|V|}&space;\cdot&space;M^2)" title="O(k^{|V|} \cdot M^2)" /></a> where M is `MAX_VERTICES` and |V| is the number of vertices in the graph G.